rambler-ios/team/processes/development/code-style/swift/swift-style-guide-en.md

 * **5.2.3** In general, do not write the `internal` access modifier keyword since it is the default.

 * **5.2.4** If a property needs to be accessed by unit tests, you will have to make it `internal` to use `@testable import ModuleName`.
 If a property *should* be private, but you declare it to be `internal` for the purposes of unit testing, make sure you add an appropriate bit of documentation commenting that explains this.
-You can make use of the `- warning:` markup syntax for clarity as shown below. **TODO: discuss**
+You can make use of the `- warning:` markup syntax for clarity as shown below.

 ```swift
 /**